 - 3.1.
 The GMEC meets 11 months of each year. - 3.1.1.
 No meeting is convened during the month of July. - 3.1.2.
 GMEC meetings occur in-person, on the first Tuesday of the month from August through June, from 3:00 p.m. to 5:00 p.m. - 3.1.3.
-At least one (1) resident or fellow member from the MSM Resident Association attends each meeting. - 3.2.
+Attendees at each meeting of the GMEC include at least one (1) resident or fellow member from the MSM Resident Association. - 3.2.
 These meetings are designed to allow for the exchange of ideas, problem-solving, engagement among members, and updates on future planning initiatives.
 They are vital, and the expectation is that all members will be in attendance unless an emergency demands otherwise. - 3.3.
 On behalf of the GMEC, the GME Office maintains meeting agendas and minutes that document execution of all required GMEC functions and responsibilities. - 3.4.
 The GME Office is also responsible for planning and hosting the annual GMEC retreat.